sarjon/paysera/README.md

 # Paysera payments for PrestaShop

-Paysera payments for PrestaShop 1.7.1.x version.
+Paysera payments module for PrestaShop 1.7.1.x and later versions.
 You should test this module before using it in production.

 Looking for Paysera payments in PrestaShop 1.6 and below?
 Check it at official [Paysera support][2] page.